How to Apply

 We accept students for all courses where we have existing or related activity or expertise, so that College Advisers can supplement the guidance given by your faculty or departmental Supervisors.
 Graduate applications are made in the first instance to the appropriate University department.
 Please see the University website about applying for graduate study.
 The list of possible courses for graduate study at St Hilda's is extensive.
 You can see which colleges offer certain courses via the University's A-Z course list.

-St Hilda's has tutorial (and professional) Fellows in most subjects as well as Junior Research Fellows and Postdoctoral Fellows.
+St Hilda's has tutorial (and professional) Fellows in most subjects.
 Most Fellows act as faculty or departmental supervisors, as well as College Advisers for St Hilda’s postgraduates.
 (Note that you do not have to be at the same college as your supervisor).

 You can state a college preference on your application form or, if you have no particular preference, you can let Graduate Admissions assign a college for you.